NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 code generation to optimize serialization for types.
 To reduce dependencies and minimize AOT-build-filesize, then NLog now includes its own XML-parser.

+It could have been nice if Microsoft could refactor `System.Xml.XmlReader`, so it only introduced a minimal AOT-footprint, but that is probably too late.

 The NLog XML-parser only provides basic XML support, but it should be able to load any XML file that was working with NLog v5.